Buddhadev Das Gupta: Early life and training

 Buddhadev Das Gupta was born on 1 February 1933 in his maternal home at Bhagalpur, India to parents Prafulla Mohan Dasgupta and Bhabani Dasgupta.
 His father was District Magistrate by profession and an avid lover of music although he never learnt music.

 Das Gupta stood second in the Matriculation Examination, held in 1948.
-He then studied mechanical engineering at the Bengal Engineering and Science University, Shibpur and stood second there, too.
+He then studied mechanical engineering at the Bengal Engineering College, Shibpur and stood second there, too.
 Much later in life, on 16 February 2010, the university awarded him an honorary D.Litt. degree.

 At a very early age, Buddhadev started taking sarod lessons from the sarod maestro Radhika Mohan Maitra.
 His first program on the All India Radio was as a guest artist.
 He eventually performed more than 17 national programs on All India Radio.

 Felicitation

-In 2011, Das Gupta, was offered the Padma Shri by the government of India, but he turned it down saying "it was far too late in the day".
+In 2011, Das Gupta, was offered the Padma Shri by the Government of India, but he turned it down saying "it was far too late in the day".
 In January 2012, he had been conferred with the Padma Bhushan.

 He was awarded Sangeet Natak Akademi Award in 1993 and Sangeet Natak Akademi Tagore Ratna in 2011.

 Autobiography

 His autobiography Bamaner Chandrasparshavilash (meaning: "The desire of a dwarf to touch the moon"), was periodically published in a Bengali Magazine "Disha" and has been published in the form of book in 2004 (part-I) and in 2010 (part-II).

+Disciples

-He is the guru of Bhabanisankar dasgupta, Anirban Dasgupta, Abanindra Maitra, Joydeep Ghosh, Atanu Raksit and others.
+Buddhadev Das Gupta was the Guru of many established and prominent musicians like Bhabanisankar Dasgupta, Anirban Dasgupta, Abanindra Maitra, Joydeep Ghosh, Atanu Raksit, Debashish Bhattacharya, Debasmita Bhattacharya, Prattyush Banerjee, Sugato Nag, Abir Hossain, Soumik Datta, Swarnendu Mandal, Arka Roy, Shounak Roy and many more.